soniastylecodes/Poetic-Coder/README.md

 ### Hi, I'm Sonia Atsen 👋

 I’m an software developer, writer and public speaker.
-I'm a frontend developer with Wix (wix.com)the teamlead of [Jos Tech Girls](jostechgirls.com).
+I'm a frontend developer with Wix and also the teamlead of [Jos Tech Girls](jostechgirls.com).
 I am an avid advocate for diversity and intersectionality in technology and accessibility in web development.

 - 📱  I’m currently working on a site to teach kids how to code using poetry..
 - 🤓 I’m currently learning WORDPRESS.